JustinPatenaude/balticathletics/meet-the-team.md

   bio: |-
     Chloe helps receive and process the clothing orders that come in our doors.
 She assists with Team Order Management, and is a great asset to our Baltic team.

-    Chloe enjoys playing with her niece, baking, and astronomy.
+    Chloe enjoys playing with her niece & nephew, baking, painting, and studying astronomy.
 She is also a huge Marvel fan (really – if you want to know anything about Marvel, she most likely knows the answer!) and can quote most of the movies word for word.
   photo: "/chloe.jpg"
 - name: Mikayla Patenaude
   bio: |-